zpainter/iassist/content/conferences/program-planning-manual.md

 - Introduced themselves to their speakers.
 - Located the session room.
-- Introduced themselves to the room monitor (typically from host institution to help with AV and other isssues).
+- Introduced themselves to the room monitor (typically from host institution to help with AV and other issues).
 Note not always available but should know who their local IT help is.
-- Arrive 20 minutes earlly and load any presentations that could not be sent ahead of time.
+- Arrive 20 minutes early and load any presentations that could not be sent ahead of time.
 - Pointed out to their speakers IA release forms to submit their presentations as IQ papers.

 By **two weeks post conference**, Session Chairs should have: